 instruments ship to destinations outside of the United States.
 With the

-help of excellent local agents, we able to serve customers anywhere on
+help of excellent local agents, we are able to serve customers anywhere on

 the planet earth.
 No matter where you are - inside or outside the United

-States - the ramé-hart team stands ready to help you with your contact
+States - the ramé-hart team and agents stand ready to help you with your contact

 angle, surface tension, and surface analysis needs.